shigueojp/cdk-amplify-react/README.md

 Under the hood, the script will execute the commands below:

-2. Run `npm install` to install all the packages needed.
 3. Run `amplify init` and follow the instructions according to your environment.
 4. Choose **dev** for dev environment.
 5. Amplify requests for an AWS Profile.
 (Answer Y, choose the dev/test AWS profile - **amplify-for-dev-test**).